National Socialist Party (Thailand): History

 After Sarit's first coup d'état on 16 September 1957, he tried to hold onto power by constitutional democratic means, holding a general election on 12 December 1957.
 Before the coup, Sarit's supporters had founded the Sahaphum Party ("Unionist Party").
-This party performed rather disappointingly, obtaining just 44 of 160 seats in the House of Representatives.
+This party performed rather poorly, winning just 44 of 160 seats in the House of Representatives.
 Most seats were won by independents, including many former members of the Seri Manangkhasila Party of Sarit's disempowered predecessor Plaek Phibunsongkhram, who had deserted their party but were not allowed to join the Sahaphum Party.

 Aiming for a more comfortable control of parliament, Sarit initiated the National Socialist Party, merging his Sahaphum Party with the group of ex-Seri Manangkhasila MPs.
 He made himself head of the party, his right-hand man Lieutenant General Thanom Kittikachorn and civilian official Sukich Nimmanheminda deputy leaders and Lt Gen Praphas Charusathien secretary-general of the party.
 The party took the motto "Nation, Religion, King, Democracy, Society" (ชาติ ศาสนา พระมหากษัตริย์ ประชาธิปไตย สังคม RTGS: Chat Sasana Phra Maha Kasat Prachathipatai Sangkhom).

 A large portion of the former Sahaphum Party was dissatisfied with this move as they did not want to be associated with the group of former Seri Manangkhasila MPs.
 A group of 36 former Sahaphum MPs signed a letter of protest to Sarit, but pledged to support him anyway.
-The civilian interim prime minister Pote Sarasin resigned, likely because he did not agree with the new party either and did not want to be a puppet of the military coup group.
-Thanom took office as prime minister on 1 January 1958 at the request of his mentor Sarit who stayed at the health spa of Bang Saen to cure his liver affection.
+The civilian interim prime minister Pote Sarasin resigned, probably because he did not agree with the new party either, and did not want to be a puppet of the military coup group.
+Thanom took office as prime minister on 1 January 1958 at the request of his mentor Sarit who stayed at the health spa of Bang Saen to cure his liver affliction.
 Thanom's cabinet included eleven members of the military group, six former Sahaphum members, three former Seri Manangkhasila MPs and a number of independents.